Aluminium Scaffold TowerAluminium Scaffold Tower

 OSHA requires scaffolds and components to support their own weight plus at least four times the maximum intended load.
 The tool still cannot validate a specific product rating.

-4. Power Line Clearance
+4. Power Line Clearance (OSHA 1926.451)

-5. Fall Protection Feasibility
+5. Fall Protection During Assembly

 6. Control access until inspected